Skip to main content

 The analytics capabilities of an IoT platform can have a significant impact on the future revenue of the organization.
 Of those IoT users who generate incremental revenue, 55% said they were leveraging IoT data to create new services, and 44% said IoT was creating data and analytics that could be sold outright.

-5. Data security threat - With frequent occurrences of malware attacks, organizations have always been apprehensive about data security.
+5. Data security threat.
+With frequent occurrences of malware attacks, organizations have always been apprehensive about data security.
 When there is high-value data flowing through the system, intellectual property theft and corporate espionage are risks.

 Even larger organizations and government agencies with specialized teams for IT security, are not immune to being attacked by hackers.
 It was predicted that 25% of all cyber-attacks would target IoT devices in 2020.
 In the third quarter of 2020, Check Point Research reported a 50% increase in the daily average number of ransomware attacks compared with the first half of the year.